Frances Vigay

 Frances Vigay (born 1970) is a former peace activist who was among the women who joined the Greenham Common Women's Peace Camp to protest against American nuclear armed cruise missiles being sited in Britain.
-She later founded a vegan food store and then became a mental health specialist, supporting those with mental health problems and those who have suffered bereavement because of suicide.
+She later founded a vegan food store and then became a mental health worker, supporting those with mental health problems and those who have suffered bereavement because of suicide.